hyperdrivetech/AWS-Terraform-Github-Actions/README.md

 # AWS-Terraform-Github-Actions
-Using Git workflow with Terraform and AWS Backend
+Using Git workflow with Terraform and AWS Backend.
+See the full blog post here.

 ## SETUP